technote-space/gutenberg-packages/README.md

 ```

 ## Motivation
-There is no WP Core function to get version of Block Editor or its packages.
+There is no WP Core function to get version of Block Editor packages.
 So it is hard to consider compatibility.

 For example